Ragunan Zoo

-Ragunan Zoo originally opened on 1864.
-Therefore, the zoo is 159 years old.
+Ragunan Zoo originally opened in 1864 in the area subsequently redeveloped as the Ismail Marzuki Park.
+Therefore, the zoo is 161 years old.
 It is the oldest zoo in Indonesia.

 History

 The zoo was established in 1864 by a Dutch East Indies flora and fauna lovers organization, the Vereneging Planten en Dierentuin of Batavia.
-Raden Saleh, a prominent Indonesian painter in the 19th century, donated about 10 ha of his land for the establishment of Batavia first zoo in the Cikini area of Central Jakarta.
-The zoo moved to its present location in 1966, and was officially opened on 22 June 1966, managed by the city administration.
-The former location was turned into the Taman Ismail Marzuki performing art center and Jakarta Art Institute.
+Raden Saleh, a prominent Indonesian painter in the 19th century, donated about 10 ha of his land for the establishment of Batavia’s first zoo in the Cikini area of Central Jakarta.
+The zoo moved to its present location in 1966, and was officially opened on 22 June, managed by the city administration.
+The former location was turned into the Taman Ismail Marzuki Performing Art Center and Jakarta Art Institute.

-Ragunan Zoo used to keep a pair of Sumatran rhinoceros, named Jalu and Dusun, from 1986 to late 1990's.
-The male Jalu is a wild rhinoceros caught from Sumatra, while the female Dusun came from Malacca Zoo.
-Jalu died at the zoo in 1994, Dusun is sent to the Way Kambas National Park and died there in 2001.
+Ragunan Zoo used to keep a pair of Sumatran rhinoceros, named Jalu and Dusun, from 1986 to the late 1990s.
+The male Jalu was a wild rhinoceros caught from Sumatra, while the female Dusun came from Malacca Zoo.
+Jalu died at the zoo in 1994, Dusun was sent to the Way Kambas National Park and died there in 2001.

 In July 2002, four western lowland gorilla arrived from Howletts Wild Animal Park, the four male gorillas are: Kumbo, Komu, Kihi, and Kidjoum.
 Kidjoum died in February 2008 following a fight with the other gorillas.
-The three remaining gorillas now become the zoo's main stars, housed in the Schmutzer Primate Center.
+The three remaining gorillas are now the zoo's main attractions, housed in the Schmutzer Primate Center.

-On 19 September 2005, following the order of the city's governor, the zoo was temporarily closed for about three weeks after various birds were found to have been infected by the avian influenza.
+On 19 September 2005, following the order of the city's governor, the zoo was temporarily closed for about three weeks after various birds were found to have been infected by avian influenza.

-On January 1, 2015 Ragunan Zoo was visited by 186,456 visitors, the highest among the New Year days, the previous highest record was about 175,000 visitors on January 1, 2011.
+On January 1, 2015, Ragunan Zoo was visited by 186,456 visitors, the highest among the New Year days, the previous highest record was about 175,000 visitors on January 1, 2011.

-In 2015, The Head of General Service Division of Ragunan Zoo said that in 2018, Ragunan Zoo is predicted to become an international standard for zoos, with the hiring of experts to improve the welfare and life quality of the animals, improving the quality of the cages, and improving facilities for visitors.
+In 2015, the Head of the General Service Division of Ragunan Zoo said that in 2018, Ragunan Zoo is predicted to become an international standard for zoos, with the hiring of experts to improve the welfare and life quality of the animals, improving the quality of the cages, and improving facilities for visitors.
 Later that year, the zoo received 209 billion rupiah for subsidy from the local government.

 As of April 2021, there are 2,288 animals and 335 animal species inside the zoo.

 The Schmutzer Primate Centre

 The Schmutzer Primate Centre was opened in 2002, within the Ragunan Zoo but privately funded and managed separately.
 It is one of the largest of such centers in the world.
 The 13 ha special enclosure houses various primates, including gorillas, chimpanzees and orangutans.
-The center was named after the late Pauline Antoinette Schmutzer, who donated her estate to the center.
-Dr Willie Smits of the Borneo Orangutan Survival Foundation designed the orangutan enclosure so that the orangutans have as natural an environment as possible.
+The center was named after Pauline Antoinette Schmutzer, who donated her estate to the center.
+Willie Smits of the Borneo Orangutan Survival Foundation designed the orangutan enclosure so that the orangutans have as natural an environment as possible.
 Thick dark glass allows visitors to see the orangutans while being invisible to them.